MaverickMandir/.github/profile/README.md

 0. I take an oath to be authentic & have integrity.
 1. I choose to integrate Dharmic values into my value system & assume responsibility for my family.
 2. I will practice the protocols relegiously.
-3. I will make at least a little progress every day.
+3. I will make at least a little progress every day & be my own best critic.
 4. I renounce mediocrity & dare to dream seemingly impossible.
 5. I will work hard in the smartest way.
 6. I will not give up if there is a slightest chance of turning everything in the desired direction.